I Ventured to Michael Heizer’s Remote Land Art Masterwork—And Left Transformed

 As we drove further, City emerged like an oasis in the vastness.
 We were dropped off for the customary three-hour visit, with a few ground rules, starting with, “There are rattlesnakes this time of day.
 They sit in the shadows, so look before you sit down.”
 Everyone immediately split up and went their separate ways.

-Monday was the artist’s 80th birthday, and the state of Nevada declared it Michael Heizer Day, awarding him a key to the city of Las Vegas.
+Monday was the artist’s 80th birthday, and the state of Nevada declared it Michael Heizer Day, awarding him a key to Las Vegas.
 After visiting City, it’s clear to me that Michael Heizer Day should be observed nationally, that he has created a modern wonder of the world, a true masterpiece.

 Michael Heizer's City